kqr/kqr.github.com/_posts/2013-02-06-part-9-side-effects.md

       case getLine == getLine of
          ...

 The problem that the interpreter screams at you for is that it doesn't make sense to compare the gibberish values that `getLine` computes.
-However, it does make sense to compare the lines of user input, and those have to be extracted by binding a name to them.
+However, it does make sense to compare the lines of user input, and those have to be extracted by binding a name to them with `<-`.